mavvystudio/minigql/README.md

 ##### returnType

+Optional.
 The return type of the gql resolver that is defined on your `schema.ts` file.

 ```javascript
 export const returnType = '[Product]';
 ```

 ##### inputVariable
-input type name for the resolver argument named input
+Optional. input type name for the resolver argument named input

 ```javascript
 export const inputVariable = 'NameInput!';
 ```